aschneer/HackTripAdvisor/README.md

 # Google Maps Hotel Search with TripAdvisor API, combined with Myo gesture control

-*Google Maps API
-*TripAdvisor API
-*Myo armband, and keyboard Mapper
+Google Maps API,TripAdvisor API,Myo armband, and keyboard Mapper

 ----------------------------------
 The purpose of this project is to show how gesture control can be integrated